mustah98/TeamToolsHub/README.md

 # TeamToolsHub

 Welcome to TeamToolsHub!
-This Git repository is a collection of useful command-line scripts and tools created by our team to streamline our workflow and enhance our productivity.
+This Git repository is a collection of useful and simple (!) command-line scripts and tools created by our team to streamline our workflow and enhance our productivity.
 Here, we share simple yet effective tools that can be easily used by everyone on the team.
 The repository will be regularly updated with new tools and improvements to existing ones.
 Feel free to contribute your own scripts and tools to make our development process even smoother.

 ## Table of Contents